HETIC-MT-P2021/framework_project/CONTRIBUTING.md

 Fix: Semi rule incorrectly flagging extra semicolon (fixes #840)
 Upgrade: Esprima to 1.2, switch to using comment attachment (fixes #730)
 ```

+## Branch naming convention

+The branch should have a name that reflects it's purpose.

+The convention is to prefix the branch name with feature-.
+All the words must be separated by a -.

+Branch name example : feature-user-authentication